Food for Body, Mind and Soul

 Theories are not needed a lot, though.
 A tree grows by itself, if nourishment is provided, just as the body does.
 It is the same with some sides to the mind too.
 Interests and desires may be whims, or they camouflage deeper, growing needs.
 It helps to follow up your interests reasonably, seasonably and carefully.
 By that you may get educated too.
 What is more, the personality develops this way too.
 That is the essence of Gordon Allport's findings (1966), and "good Latin" today as well, for a good finding lasts for lifetimes to come.

-Would you trust what a guy talks about in deep sleep?
-Edgar Cayce was that sort of sleeptalker.
+Would you trust what someone talks about in deep sleep?
+It depends on what person it is and what is told.
+Edgar Cayce was a sleeptalker.
 He went to sleep, and persons asked him many questions.
 The answers were written down and numbered.
 He lived the dream of many: to sleep on the job.
 There are many books about him and how he did it, and many thematic collections of sayings from the sleeptalker to different persons.

 People are different.
 "Edgar Cayce saw each person as a unit of energy in the earth, a creation of Universal Forces . . . distinct from every other being on the face of the earth, and who deserves to be treated as such.
 Thus, his suggestions were always a bit different for each seeker who came to him for help." [xiii]

 People are born over and over.
 "Cayce recognized each of us as eternal beings, created in a spiritual dimension in the image of the Creator, and then born over and over again into the earth in a pattern recognized as reincarnation." [xx]

 A better state should be sought out.
 "One's life purpose was often pointed out . . . while Cayce was offering a diet to help the physical body recover a better state of health.
 But he recalled . . . our life here . . . is an opportunity to make headway back to [one's] Source [somehow]. [xx]